 - If attending an event, it is advised to wait a few minutes for the crowd to disperse before leaving the area.

 - Be aware of emergency exits – the way in is not always the best way out.

 - Adhere to official directives at all times.

 - Keep your cell phone charged with plenty of minutes on it in case of an emergency.
 If something happens, let your loved ones know you are okay and be ready to respond to any communication from the university.

-- Program emergency contact numbers into your phone, including the police/fire department, emergency services, and International SOS.
+- Program emergency contact numbers into your phone, including the police/fire department, emergency services, and On Call International.